madmurphy/libconfini/MANUAL.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By changing the properties of the variable `my_format` on the code above you may
+By changing the format of the INI file on the code above you may obtain
-obtain different results.
+different results.

 On my old laptop **libconfini** seems to parse around 23 MiB per second using
 the model format `#INI_DEFAULT_FORMAT`.
 Whether this is enough for you or not,